department-of-veterans-affairs/vets.gov-content-style-guide/voice-and-tone.md

 Most homeless services are run locally. | Local organizations run most homeless services.
 All benefits decisions can be appealed. | You can appeal any decision VA makes about your benefits.

-- Choose common words, like “help” instead of “assist” and “happen” instead of “occur” (see the table below of words to avoid for more details).
-- Keep sentences and paragraphs short.
+Keep sentences and paragraphs short.
   - Aim for sentences that are 15 words or fewer, but know that longer sentences are sometimes necessary.
   - Aim for sentences that have only 1 main message.
   - Use simple sentence construction (brevity wins!), and consider what information really needs to be included, for example: